-For those considering a degree in Law, but need further convincing, we lend our expertise.
-Here are eight compelling reasons to study this course.
+For those considering a degree in Law but need further convincing, we lend our expertise.
+Here are seven compelling reasons to study this subject area.

 1. Law degrees combine theory with practice

-Behind law lies a lot of theory and there's no doubt you’ll have to rigorously learn it.
-But remember, law is a fairly defined profession and tuition has to be vocational in nature.
+Behind Law lies a lot of theory, and there's no doubt you’ll have to learn it rigorously.
+But remember, law is a fairly defined profession, and tuition has to be vocational in nature.
 Some universities have a mock courtroom and run moot competitions and pro bono societies, giving you a taster of what it's like to practice law in real life.

 2. Law and case-based learning go hand in hand

 Even when learning theory, you'll spend a lot of time trawling through cases.
 Law schools use real-life examples to demonstrate how theory is applied.
-You'll be left knowing that the content you’ve studied will have real-life applications.
+You'll leave knowing that the content studied will have real-life applications.

 3. Studying Law equips you with a multitude of skills

 Learning to become a lawyer means you'll graduate with skills that suit a whole host of professional paths.
 Skills include:

 - Research – you'll thoroughly study many case analyses

 - Critical analysis – you'll read primary sources and be required to make decisions